The doubling rule worksheets

-When a short word ends in one vowel plus one consonant, that last consonant doubles before -ing, -ed, or -er: run, running; hop, hopped; big, bigger.
-Second graders apply the rule and start hearing why it exists: the double letter keeps the vowel short.
+When a short word ends in one vowel plus one consonant, that consonant doubles before -ing, -ed, or -er: run, running; hop, hopped; big, bigger.
+Second graders apply the rule and hear why: the double letter keeps the vowel short.

 By grade